OVHJabberBots/jabberbot/README.md

 ``` bash
 python -m OVHJabberBot --username firstname.lastname@yourdomain --room room@conference --mongoUser boulanger --mongoPass --...
 ```
+Instead of providing all parameters, you can put them in a file as key=value.
+It's looking at ~/.config/boulanger.ini by default but the path can be overrided by the -c.

 ## Dev
 Via the vagrant VM